jlevy/og-equity-compensation/README.md

     - None if 83(b) election filed
     - Ordinary tax on FMV of vested portion otherwise
   - At sale:
-    - Long-term capital gains tax on gain if held for *1 year past exercise*
+    - Long-term capital gains tax on gain if held for **1 year** past when taken into income
     - Ordinary tax otherwise (including immediate sale)

 - **NSOs**: You pay full taxes at exercise, and the sale is like any investment gain: